Some of the services I love to use—and often rely on.

 Disclaimer: I used to do customer support for Tempo.
 The app is no longer maintained but can be used indefinitely.

 Screenshot superpowers for Mac — capture, annotate and, most importantly, share screen recordings with ease.
 I thought the built-in screenshot tool was enough, but boy was I wrong!

 Loom makes sharing instructional videos so quick and easy that there’s no reason not to.
 As soon as you’re done shooting, Loom has a shareable link ready for anyone to watch.
 Update: Loom added more limits to their free version, so I mostly use CleanShot X now.

 Tweek literally changed my life. 💙 I’m a sucker for complicated digital tools but nothing could beat the clarity of using a simple paper planner.
 Tweek is just like that but with all the advantages of being a digital product.
 I can’t recommend it highly enough!

-Not just an RSS reader; it’s THE central hub for all the websites you want to check on a regular basis.
-Instead of overwhelming you with an infinite feed of updates, each site takes up just one line.
+Not just an RSS reader, but THE central hub for all the websites you want to check on a regular basis.
+Instead of overwhelming you with an infinite feed of updates, each site takes up just 1 line.

 I buy most domains from iwantmyname.
 Their service is so easy to use and saves you so much time when connecting your domain to other services, like email providers and hosting servers.

 Butterick’s Practical Typography

 A tool in the broader sense of the word, this online book covers pretty much everything you need to master the basics of typography.